The Value Realization Collaborative with John Falk

 FAQ

 Program participants will have direct access to Dr. Falk throughout the year.
-In addition to weekly February group discussions, Dr. Falk will co-facilitate calibration workshops with each participating organization, participate in Office Hours sessions to answer questions, and participate in two end-of-season unconference sessions where participants will share their progress with program leaders, fellow community members, and unconference attendees.
+In addition to weekly February group discussions, Dr. Falk will co-facilitate calibration workshops, participate in Office Hours sessions to answer questions, and participate in two end-of-season unconference sessions where participants will share their progress with program leaders, fellow community members, and unconference attendees.
 These sessions will provide opportunities to:

 • Validate your institution's progress-focused initiatives